Bank of Scotland PPI Claim

 Bank of Scotland PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Bank of Scotland.

-There are many examples of Bank of Scotland mis-selling PPI, some customers were not even made aware by Bank of Scotland that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Bank of Scotland that it was optional.
+There are many examples of Bank of Scotland mis-selling PPI, some consumers were not even made aware by Bank of Scotland that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by Bank of Scotland that it was optional.